 Successful students are celebrated through an annual STRIVE Camp which occurs during Term 4.
 Positions are open to students in Years 7-10 and leadership roles are offered to Senior School students.
-Students are selected on the basis of nomination:
+Students are selected on the basis of nomination for consistently demonstrating the school values of: